guettli/tomofu/README.md

 * The plattform should be simple.
 * The plattform should be without pictures.
 * The plattform should be open source, so everyone can run his own version.
-* The plattform should encourage face-to-face meetings.
+* The plattform should encourage online and face-to-face meetings.
 * The plattform should encourage learning together.
 * The plattform should encourage helping each other.